PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * the radius of the sun = 9.57e8 m

-From the length examples above, we can see approximately 20 of orders of magnitude and there are still smaller and larger objects.
-To map each possible value over this scale of magnitude directly as a binary value will require an unworkable amount of computer memory.
+The length examples above differ in approximately 20 of orders of magnitude and there are still smaller and larger objects.
+To map each possible value over this scale of magnitude directly as a binary value would require an unworkable amount of computer memory!!!

-If we assign:
+In practice, the interaction between these two numbers can be considered:

 ```
 m = 5.3e-11
 n = 6.9551e+8
 ```

-We can take advantage of the following operations.
-For ```n>>m``` where ```n``` is a large number and ```m``` is a small number, interactions involving addition or subtraction of the small number, leave the bigger number essentially unchanged:
+For ```n>>m``` where ```n``` is a large number and ```m``` is a small number, interactions involving addition or subtraction of the small number essentially leave the bigger number essentially unchanged:

 ```n + m ~ n```